Simulating Pitch Angle Scattering Using An Explicitly Solvable Energy Conserving Algorithm: Background

 in the sense that the FP equation governs the transition probabilities $P(x, t)$ that the solutions $x(t)$ to equation (\ref{eq:lg_brown}) must satisfy \cite{uhlenbeck1930theory, einstein1905motion, kloeden2013numerical}.

-The Langevin approach has earned great popularity in treating similar systems within the physical sciences, since it offers a more concrete picture while being mathematically equivalent.
+The Langevin approach has earned great popularity in treating similar systems within the physical sciences, since it offers a more concrete picture with relatively small computational effort comparing to binary collision models \cite{takizuka1977binary}.
 However, difficulties arise when the system under study responds nonlinearly to fluctuations, or, in other words, when the magnitude of the fluctuation depends on the state of the system itself:

 Since $\tilde{a}$ is only defined up to the second moment by Eq.~(\ref{eq:a1})-(\ref{eq:a2}), we are free to choose all higher moments.
 As is common in physics, we can choose the ``kicks" to be Gaussian distributed, both for mathematical convenience, and due to the fact that the cumulative statistics of many small random kicks is likely to be Gaussian based on the central limit theorem.